djculex/lasius/README.md

  **Lasius** module for [XOOPS CMS](https://xoops.org) to keep your blocks alive, submits-on-page and more using ajax.
 At first

 ### User-side Key Features:
 * None.
-This module has only settings in admin.
+This module has only settings in Admin.

 ### Admin-side Key Features:
-* Admin selects wich blocks to auto-update on wich interval.
+* Admin selects which blocks to auto-update on which interval.
 0 is no revive.

 Please visit us on https://xoops.org